 Releasing a book is difficult even for those of us who are used to it.
-This post is not going to talk about which platform is easier to use.
 It’s going to be hard publishing your book no matter which platform you use.
-This is a general overview, highlighting some of the pros and cons I’ve encountered using these digital book publishers.
+This is a general overview, highlighting some of the pros and cons I’ve encountered using or researching these digital book publishers.

 Most people have heard of Amazon KDP.
 I’m not talking about KDP select.
 I’m just talking about the non-exclusive side of publishing your ebook and print book through Amazon.
 It’s often the first stop for indie authors.
 No matter what people think of Amazon, it’s still one of the most used online retailers.
 You could probably make money not having your book on Amazon but it’s probably not the easiest path.

 I have no problems with Amazon KDP.
 It is a little annoying they use a .mobi file format instead of .epub like everyone else but they make a converter available to download for free.
 They print nice paperbacks too.
 I’ve never noticed any hiccups in the quality of the books.
 I don’t know if CreateSpace is still a thing.
 Amazon had me move my paperback books to KDP a couple of months ago.